List of House of the Dragon characters: Helaena Targaryen

 Helaena Targaryen (portrayed by Phia Saban as an adult and by Evie Allen as a young child) is the second child of King Viserys I Targaryen and Queen Alicent Hightower, the sister-wife of King Aegon II Targaryen, and mother of Jaehaerys Targaryen and Jaehaera Targaryen.
-She is a dragonrider who is bonded to the dragon Dreamfrye.
+She is a dragonrider who is bonded to the dragon Dreamfyre.
 She has a unique interest in bugs and seems to make cryptic prophecies of the future.
 Helaena predicts her brother Prince Aemond Targaryen claiming the dragon Vhagar and losing his eye, and Princess Rhaenys Targaryen's escape from King's Landing among other predictions.

-In season 2, after Prince Daemon Targaryen hires Blood and Cheese to infiltrate the Red Keep, they force Helaena to tell them which of her children is a boy as they are identical twins.
+In season 2, after her uncle Prince Daemon Targaryen hires Blood and Cheese to infiltrate the Red Keep, they force Helaena to tell them which of her children is a boy, as they are fraternal twins who look identical.
 She reluctantly gives up her son who is subsequently murdered before she escapes with her daughter.
 She attends the funeral procession of Jaehaerys with her mother but becomes overwhelmed and on the verge of a panic attack as she grieves her son.
 She later goes with Alicent to the Grand Sept to pray for Aegon's recovery following the injuries he sustained during the Battle at Rook's Rest.
-After the smallfolk begin rioting in King's Landing when Queen Rhaenyra Targaryen sends shipments of food to the starving city, she and Alicent are forced to flee the Grand Sept with several Kingsguard, and are quickly overrun by rioters until they are escorted to their carriage by Ser Rickard Thorne and flee the area.
+After the smallfolk begin rioting in King's Landing when Queen Rhaenyra Targaryen sends shipments of food to the starving city, she and Alicent are forced to flee the Grand Sept with several Kingsguard and are quickly overrun by rioters until they are escorted to their carriage by Ser Rickard Thorne and flee the area.
 While spending time with her mother, Helaena expresses that she doesn't understand why the smallfolk hate them and how she hasn't been happy since becoming queen.
 With Rhaenyra having found riders for three adult dragons, Aemond then tries to force Helaena to join him on her dragon Dreamfrye.
-She expresses that she doesn't want to hurt anyone but Aemond tries to force her until Alicent stops him and expresses her concern regarding Helaena's mental state.
+She expresses that she doesn't want to hurt anyone, but Aemond tries to force her until Alicent stops him and expresses her concern regarding Helaena's mental state.
 During a vision, Helaena talks to Prince Daemon Targaryen, stating that he has a part to play in deciding the future.
 Aemond confronts Helaena once again and threatens her life, but Helaena rebuffs him by stating how she saw Aemond cause Aegon's injuries in a vision and that Aemond will die during the war.